-The Weather MicroServer interfaces with any of CWS's weather stations to provide a range of meteorological parameters and monitoring options, including portable and vehicle-mount configurations.
+The Weather MicroServer is a hardware component that interfaces with any of CWS's weather stations to provide Internet and industrial protocols for weather monitoring.

 Scroll down for list of meteorological parameters measured/calculated.

 Thank you for the follow-up email regarding the new features implemented in the MicroServer ...
 They are working wonderfully.
 I will not hesitate to contact you in the future with needs we might have for the weather station.
 You and your team have done an excellent job." ~Environmental Engineer, US Ecology Idaho